WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   4. noun: the graduated arc of a quadrant or other scientific instrument, used for measuring angles.

+- lineage

+  1. noun: direct descent from an ancestor; ancestry or pedigree.

+     _"a Dutch nobleman of ancient lineage"_

+  2. noun: a sequence of species each of which is considered to have evolved from its predecessor.

+     _"the chimpanzee and gorilla lineages"_

 - literacy

   1. noun: the ability to read and write. 读写的能力。